AppsFlyerSDK/appsflyer-segment-android-plugin/Readme.md

 ### <a id="manual">
 # Manual mode
-By default, when using the appsflyer-segment wrapper, AppsFlyer SDK starts automatically when initializing Segment with AppsFlyer factory.
-In order to give the developer more freedom, we added a manual mode in version `6.8.0`.
-In this manual mode, the developer is responsible to start AppsFlyer SDK.
-To set up the manual mode, use `void setManualMode(Boolean manualMode)` API.
-The method needs to be called before initializing Segment with AppsFlyer Factory.
+Starting version 6.8.0, we support a manual mode to seperate the initialization of the AppsFlyer SDK and the start of the SDK.
+In this case, the AppsFlyer SDK won't start automatically, giving the developper more freedom when to start the AppsFlyer SDK.
+Please note that in manual mode, the developper is required to implement the API startAppsFlyer(Context context) in order to start the SDK.
 ### Example:

 ```java